itsJai42/niri/README.md

 ## Status

 Niri-next is stable for day-to-day use and does most things expected of a Wayland compositor.
-Many people are daily-driving niri-next, and are happy to help in our [Matrix channel].

 Give it a try!
-Follow the instructions on the [Getting Started](https://niri-next.github.io/niri-next/Getting-Started.html) page.
+Follow the instructions on the [Getting Started](https://niri.github.io/niri/Getting-Started.html) page.
 Grab a desktop shell like [DankMaterialShell] or [Noctalia] (or build a more traditional setup): niri-next by itself is not a complete desktop environment.
 Also check out [awesome-niri], a list of niri-related links and projects.